discordeno/discordeno/docs/src/stepbystep/createcommand.md

 > **Note:** Any options that are not changed from the snippet above can actually be deleted as Discordeno will use the default option if you do not provide anything for that option.
 This can help keep your files cleaner.

 Before we start, quickly update the command name and description.

-> **Note:** Once you highlight the `commandname`, press **CTRL + SHIFT + L** to select ALL the `commandname` on the file and you can easily replace them at once.
-Another useful shortcut you may use when coding your bot is **CTRL + D** after highlighting.
-This shortcut selects the next place where the same text exists as  thing in the file that has the same thing as you highlighted.

 ## dmOnly & guildOnly Options